bernieplug/eepelican/content/blog/seo_part_2.md

 This includes filling in as much information as possible.
 The more information about things like color and brand, the more likely it is that your product will show up when users begin filtering their results.
 Plus, Amazon might put you on a suppressed listing if you're missing key pieces of information.
 Be thorough!

-However, just accurately representing your product isn't enough - you need to make good use of keywords to have the best chance of ranking highly.
+However, just accurately representing your product isn't enough—you need to make good use of keywords to have the best chance of ranking highly.

 ### Keywords